-- 115. When determining with which of the credit quality steps the relevant credit assessments of an eligible ECAI are to be associated, competent authorities shall apply the technical criteria laid down in the CRD13.
-Article 82(1) and Article 98(1) of the CRD state that those determinations shall be objective and consistent. - 116.
-Objectivity and consistency in mapping are necessary in order to ensure appropriate levels of capital under the Standardised Approach and the Securitisation Ratings Based Approaches, a level playing field for institutions and fairness of treatment for ECAIs.
+- 121. When determining which of the credit quality steps the relevant credit assessments of an eligible ECAI are to be associated with, competent authorities shall apply the technical criteria laid down in the CRD14.
+Article 82(1) and Article 98(1) of the CRD state that those determinations shall be objective and consistent. - 122.
+Objectivity and consistency in mapping are necessary in order to ensure appropriate levels of capital under the Standardised Approach and the Securitisation Ratings Based Approaches, a level playing field for institutions, and fairness of treatment for ECAIs. - 123.
+At the same time it is recognised that absolute accuracy in the mapping process is likely to be neither possible given data constraints and differences in methodology nor necessary to achieve the objectives of the Standardised Approach and the Securitisation Ratings Based Approaches.